bogatabeav/AllCurrencyConverter/README.md

 3. Copy all of the text from the SQL.sql file.

-4. Open your MySQL editor (like phpMyAdmin) and open the SQL tab.
+4. Open your MySQL editor (like phpMyAdmin) and select the SQL tab.

 5. Paste the contents of the SQL.sql file into the textarea and press GO.